OVERVIEW

 WHAT WILL BE DIFFERENT

-• School leaders will develop a regular practice of listening to marginalized students
+- School leaders will develop a regular practice of listening to students who are often unseen and unheard

-• School leaders will become more aware of power dynamics and privilege
+- School leaders will become more aware of how personal perspective and ideas influence leadership